 While exact timing will be determined by the volume of applications received, your application will be processed as quickly as possible.
 If you would like an update on the status of your application, please connect with the tuition office of your school of choice.

-Unique circumstances are not taken into account by the online Scholarships calculator but are considered by each school’s scholarship committee when reviewing Scholarship applications.
-While filling out your application on the UJA Community Scholarships portal, there will be a section asking about unique circumstances.
+Unique circumstances are not taken into account by the online scholarship calculator but are considered by each school’s scholarship committee when reviewing Day School Scholarship applications.
+While filling out your application on the UJA Community Scholarships Portal, there will be a section asking about unique circumstances.
 Please use this space to explain your situation.
+As well, please connect with the tuition office at your school to speak these circumstances, as they are best equipped to help you navigate your options.

-Yes, you will need to create a new application each year that you apply for a Scholarship.
-The new or updated information you provide in your application each year is sent directly to the school(s) so they can determine Scholarship eligibility.
+Yes, you will need to create a new application each year that you apply for a Day School Scholarship.
+The new or updated information you provide in your application each year is sent directly to the school(s) so they can determine scholarship eligibility.

-You can use the online Scholarships calculator now to estimate how much you may pay in tuition fees, but you can only begin your actual application ahead of the year your child will start day school.
-For example, if your child will start school in the 2026/27 school year, you should apply for a Scholarship in fall 2025.
+You can use the online scholarship calculator now to estimate how much you may pay in tuition fees, but you can only begin your actual application ahead of the year your child will start day school.
+For example, if your child will start school in the 2027/28 school year, you should apply for a Scholarship in fall 2026.

 Most non-funded day schools have their own tuition assistance program and process.
 Families should contact their school for more information.

 UJA’s Day School Scholarships include both the Generations Trust Scholarship and the Tuition Assistance Program, each of which has its own criteria and guidelines.
-The online Scholarships calculator and the UJA Community Scholarships portal will guide you directly to the right application for your family and circumstances.
+The online scholarship calculator and the UJA Community Scholarships Portal will guide you directly to the right application for your family and circumstances.

 Yes!
-The updated UJA Community Scholarships portal is a central hub for scholarship applications for many Jewish experiences, including Jewish day school, part-time Jewish education programs, Jewish overnight camps, Jewish experience programs (e.g. March of the Living, Year of Service programs, etc.), and more.
-You can access the portal here.
+The updated UJA Community Scholarships Portal is a central hub for scholarship applications for many Jewish experiences, including Jewish day school, part-time Jewish education programs, Jewish overnight camps, Jewish experience programs (e.g. March of the Living, etc.), and more.

-UJA’s partner Jewish Free Loan Toronto (JFLT) offers interest-free Jewish School Loans for day school families, whether or not they receive Day School Scholarships.
-JFLT offers up to $12,000 per family each year to assist with tuition costs for children enrolled in Jewish day schools, from JK to Grade 12.
+UJA’s partner Jewish Free Loan Toronto (JFLT) offers interest-free Jewish school loans for day school families, whether or not they receive Day School Scholarships.
+JFLT offers up to $15,000 per family each year to assist with tuition costs for children enrolled in Jewish day schools, from JK to Grade 12.
 No guarantors or interviews are required for loans for families at UJA-affiliated schools.
 Learn more at JFLT’s website here.

 UJA funds a number of day schools in the Toronto Jewish community, including: Associated Hebrew Schools, Bialik Hebrew Day School, Eitz Chaim Schools, the Joe Dwek Ohr HaEmet Sephardic School, Leo Baeck Day School, Netivot HaTorah Day School, Paul Penna Downtown Jewish Day School, Robbins Hebrew Academy, and the Toronto Heschel School.